Skip to main content

 International Students Traveling Outside the U.S.

-• Secure your travel signature and necessary documents to travel abroad and re-enter the States; otherwise, you may risk facing detention by Customs and Border Patrol; for additional advice, read the International Student & Scholar Services Travel webpage
+• Secure your travel signature and necessary documents to travel abroad and re-enter the States; otherwise, you may risk facing detention by Customs and Border Patrol; for additional advice, read about International Student & Scholar Services Travel

 Crime and Threat Deterrence